Short description of the study goes here. And be sure to update the link below to the new spotlight page you just created.

 Empower young people not to drink or use other drugs.

 Store prescription medicine and alcohol safely.

-Properly dispose of any medications.
+Correctly dispose of any medicines.
 Do not share prescription drugs with others.

 Key points about substance abuse or dependence